kumbulanit/t-sql/tech company/untitled/Presentations/Module7_Theory_Presentation.md

 -- Conditional logic
 UPDATE Projects
-SET Status =
+SET IsActive =
     CASE
-        WHEN GETDATE() > PlannedEndDate AND Status = 'Active' THEN 'Overdue' WHEN GETDATE() > PlannedEndDate AND Status = 'Completed' THEN 'Completed Late' ELSE Status
+        WHEN GETDATE() > PlannedEndDate AND IsActive = 'Active' THEN 'Overdue' WHEN GETDATE() > PlannedEndDate AND IsActive = 'Completed' THEN 'Completed Late' ELSE IsActive
     END;
 ```